 This idea came to mind when I was talking to a friend: I am not a tourist.
 In Aarhus, the city where I live, I am not a tourist.
 So I am home.
 If I walk past a bike that has accidentally fallen, I pick it up and feel good.
 I helped someone like that, someone that has a smile that is familiar, that could be my friend, my neighbor, my city-cousin.
 This is where I live and this is where I contribute.
 This is where I walk like I know exactly where I am, what I want, and where to go.
 If you could imagine a photographic sequence of the faces of people that are home (feel home), they would be on a bus, on a bike, riding to the place they are going, with a purpose.
 Purpose.
 That bus is home because it might also be routine.
 Because that route, the people in the route, that time of the day is all part of what he expects and knows will happen, familiar.
 Because that bus is taking him to a place where someone knows his name and where he has a purpose.

 As a tourist you take.
 You don’t give.
 You snapshot, snap drink, snap forget a lot of the depth, the layers beneath, the struggle, the fallen bikes, the accidents that you would not know and never know are accidents.
 You run and stumble on the ingredients of the cocktail, stand up, and drink the perfection of the cocktail.
 Like a shot of tequila.

-In that sense, yes, you can be home in many places, pick up bikes, dig deeper, ask questions, look into the eyes of those you meet, photograph them with your heart analogue camera and keep forever the outcome of that 12-photo film.
-Love that place with your eyes, with you smile, with your acts of kindness.
+In that sense, yes, you can be home in many places, pick up bikes, dig deeper, ask questions, look into the eyes of those you meet, photograph them with your heart analog camera and keep forever the outcome of that 12-photo film.
+Love that place with your eyes, with your smile, with your acts of kindness.
 Or so I think. (wink).